 - Download Sysmon [download link provided below]

-- Downloaded file will be in zip format.
-Unzip the file using windows default file extractor or try Winrar, 7zip etc
+- The downloaded file will be in zip format.
+Unzip the file using windows default file extractor or try Winrar, 7zip etc.

 How to use Sysmon